 -two eggs (you can stop here if you like!)

 -1/4 cup Bob's Red Mill whey protein

 The picture above shows a large batch, so I probably tripled the above recipe to get that amount.
 Also depends on how large a banana you are using, and also the eggs.
 Notice, it MUST be a GREEN banana!
 Do not try to make this recipe using a slightly green banana or one that is ripe.
 It will not work.
 The stiffness of the green banana is what makes these pancakes hold together.
 So the greener the better!
 As long as you are able to peel it.
 Ha!

 Place the ingredients into a blender or food processor and blend well.
+I like adding the whey protein and coconut flour for thickness.
 You must preheat a pan on the stove top and get it good and hot before starting.
 I use a bit of coconut oil or ghee to grease the pan.
 Once the pan is hot, pour your pancakes out and let them sit a few minutes.
 Lift the edge gently to see if underside is cooked, then quickly flip the pancakes and cook the other side.
 These can get messy if the pan was not hot enough first, or if your banana was not green enough.
 Remove from pan once both sides are done.

 Then the fun part!
 You can top these however you like!
 Some options to consider:

 -Obviously, you can go the butter and maple syrup route (real maple syrup!!!
 Not the junk stuff with fillers!) if that is your liking.